 Employers who have workers covered under the act are responsible for securing insurance to adequately compensate injured employees.
 Employers may use private insurance or become self-insured to cover their employees.

-If you are an injured harbor worker seeking compensation for an injury, contact an attorney to determine your best course of action regarding a claim.
+If you are an injured harbor worker seeking compensation for an injury, contact an attorney to determine your course of action regarding a claim.
 Find an attorney who knows maritime injury law.
 Not doing so may mean you will not receive the benefits that are rightfully yours.

 Do not discuss the details of your case with anyone except your Harbor Worker Injury Attorney.
 However, do notify your employer and give them notice within 30 days.
 You may have more time if hearing loss or occupational disease is part of the claim.
 Regardless, you should file a claim within a year.
 Your attorney will be able to help you with this process and determine any secondary course of action if needed.

-The attorneys at Lapeze & Johns are familiar with the complexities that surround the different maritime law acts and are prepared to help you find the best solution for your maritime injury claim.
+The attorneys at Lapeze & Johns are familiar with the complexities that surround the different maritime law acts and are prepared to help you find the solution for your maritime injury claim.
 Harbor workers are subject to many of the same dangerous conditions as seamen on offshore vessels, and deserve to have their rights to adequate compensation protected.
 Our Gulf Coast offshore injury attorneys are experienced and have tried hundreds of maritime injury cases at both the state and federal levels.

 Securing the representation of a Lapeze & Johns attorney also affords you the benefit of their exceptional depth of maritime law knowledge as well as their willingness to speak with your employer and insurance adjusters on your behalf.
-A claims case may take time, and knowing that you have the best, most aggressive representation throughout the Gulf Coast will provide you with peace of mind during the course of your case.
+A claims case may take time, and knowing that you have high quality, most aggressive representation throughout the Gulf Coast will provide you with peace of mind during the course of your case.